iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Results

 An averaged heatmap approach was used to visualize the collective viewing patterns.
 The resulting videos are an aggregation of all participants' gaze data within each group.
 A total of four averaged heatmap videos were created: the lecture video with dwell control, the lecture video with the controller, the quiz video with dwell control, and the quiz video with the controller.

 As shown in Figure~\ref{fig:attention}, the averaged heatmap videos obtained from using the controller provide valuable information on where the majority of the participants were focused in each frame of the video, while also illustrating further areas of attention, where other participants were looking.

 Moreover, frames with a single, clustered heatmap region, as demonstrated in Figure~\ref{fig:focus}, suggest a shared focus among the participants, whereas frames with multiple scattered gaze points imply divided attention and a higher likelihood of distraction.

 As illustrated in Figure~\ref{fig:dwell_heatmap}, the averaged heatmap videos obtained from the group that utilized dwell control to click provide more scarce but still valuable information about the main areas of focus.
 If performed with a bigger group size, this method can provide an even denser and more accurate averaged heatmap.

-The final heatmap frame, as depicted in Figure~\ref{fig:final}, consists of the gaze data of all participants across all frames, and also effectively highlights the regions that consistently attract the participants’ attention.
+The final heatmap frame, as depicted in Figure~\ref{fig:final}, comprises the gaze data of all participants across all frames, effectively highlighting the regions that consistently attract their attention.